Parallelize base-R apply functions

 sapply(), mapply(), and tapply().

-These S4 generic functions overrides the non-generic, counterpart
+These S4 generic functions override the non-generic, counterpart

 functions in the base package, which are only used as a